 A Police Officer can still make an arrest in a private home without an arrest warrant, but the U.S. Supreme Court has greatly restricted the police in making warrantless entries into the home to make an arrest.
 Only if there are exigent or emergency circumstances, is a warrantless entry to arrest justified.
-If an officer can make a non-forcible entry into a private home with the valid consent of a person who lives there, it is not necessary that he have an arrest warrant in order to make a lawful arrest on the premises.
+If an officer can make a non-forcible entry into a private home with the valid consent of a person who lives there, it is not necessary that he/she have an arrest warrant in order to make a lawful arrest on the premises.
 Further, if an officer is in "hot pursuit" of a fleeing felon, it is not necessary that he stop at the door and retreat to obtain an arrest warrant.
 Also, an officer does not need a warrant to enter premises to make a probable cause arrest if the arrest is necessary to prevent destruction of evidence.
 This ruling does not apply to houses other than the defendant's house.
-Thus, the police could not enter a defendant's home to arrest him without at least an arrest warrant was necessary because an arrest warrant founded on probable cause implicitly carries with it the limited authority to enter a dwelling in which the suspect lives when there is reason to believe the suspect is within".
+Thus, the police could not enter a defendant's home to arrest him/her without at least an arrest warrant AND reason to believe that he was at home at that time.
+The Court held that no search warrant was necessary because an arrest warrant founded on probable cause implicitly carries with it the limited authority to enter a dwelling in which the suspect lives when there is reason to believe the suspect is within".